OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

   Public validation is anchored by a **daily golden day-grid (1990–2030)** with strict integrity checks — **rāśi mapping** (`rasi = floor(wrap360(L_hat_deg)/30)`) and **node identity** (`Ketu = wrap360(Rahu + 180)`) — producing **PASS** under `tol = 1e-5` (wrap-aware).
   **Note:** This is **ephemeris-free at runtime**; optional cross-ephemeris scorecards can be run separately for external accuracy comparison when desired.

-Across **timekeeping, AI, astronomy, geometry, networks, messaging, and observability**, one truth is consistent:
+Across **timekeeping, AI, astronomy, geometry, networks, messaging, and observability**, one result is consistent:
 **Shunyaya already works — reproducibly, deterministically, and across domains.**

 ---